 (a) reach a unanimous, or at least a majority, decision on the complaint and

 (b) decide upon the appropriate action to be taken to resolve the complaint and

 (c) where appropriate, suggest recommended changes to the school's systems or procedures to ensure that problems of a similar nature do not happen again.

-7.19 A written statement outlining the decision of the Panel must be sent to the complainant and Headteacher.
+8.18 A written statement outlining the decision of the Panel must be sent to the complainant, and where relevant the individual who is the subject of the complaint, the Headteacher and the Trust Principal.
+A copy of the letter will also be made available on the school’s premises for inspection by the Trust and Headteacher.
 The letter to the complainant should explain that if they are not satisfied with the response whether a further appeal can be made and, if so, to whom.

-7.20 The school should ensure that a copy of all correspondence and notes are kept on file in the school's records.
+8.19 The school should ensure that a copy of all correspondence and notes are kept on file in the school's records and the Trust Central Services Team (CST) records are updated with the resulting copy letter.
 These records should be kept separately from any involved pupil's personal records.

-8.1 Complaints about an academy school can be taken to the Education Funding Agency (EFA).
-Guidance from the EFA can be obtained from:
+10.1 Complaints about a school can be taken to the Education & Skills Funding Agency (ESFA).
+Guidance from the ESFA can be obtained from: